 French in a Southern Drawl

-My favorite bedtime story, The Happy Lion, written by Louise Fatio and illustrated by her husband, Roger Duvoisin, is about a lion living in a French zoo.
+My favorite bedtime story, The Happy Lion, is about a lion living in a French zoo.
 For me, The Happy Lion was an introduction to French culture and the moral: the grass is always greener on the other side of the zoo fence.
-This 1954 children’s book gave birth to seven sequels and was the winner of the first Deutscher Jugendliteraturpreis, a German literary award.
-At age five, I didn’t care about the award or the sequels, I only knew that I wanted to hear it night after night before I went to sleep.
-From The Happy Lion, I gained my love of the written word and I learned to say bonjour and au revoir in a slow, southern drawl.
+This 1954 children’s book, written by Louise Fatio and illustrated by her husband, Roger Duvoisin, was followed by nine sequels.
+It was the winner of the first Deutscher Jugendliteraturpreis, a German youth literary award.
+At age five, I didn’t care about the award or the sequels, all I knew was I wanted to hear it night after night before I went to sleep.
+From The Happy Lion, I gained my love of the written word and learned to say bonjour and au revoir in a slow, southern drawl.